EdoardoCostantini/mi-hd/notes/methods.md

 			making the apporach fail.
 	* Packages: none, R function to perform imputation is operational
 	* Doubts: The sampling of sigma2. in your code there is no variation in the parameter sigma_j^2.
 You keep the value estiamted with the lasso model.
-Ask Kyle for help.
+Ask Anonymized for peer review for help.

 * **Bayesian LASSO** following Zhao Long 2016;